Naha Airport: Development

 The airport has been undergoing major development projects that will continue to transform the airport.
-In 2008, the government agreed to significantly expand the domestic terminal, which will require the relocation of cargo facilities and the international terminal.
+In 2008, the government of Japan agreed to significantly expand the domestic terminal, which will require the relocation of cargo facilities and the international terminal.

 The construction of a second 2700 m parallel runway began on March 1, 2014 on 160 hectare of an artificial island.

 The new international terminal opened in February 2014.
 The international terminal was again expanded by 3000 m2 in November 2016.
 A new building connecting the domestic and international terminals was completed in 2019, the second runway began operation on March 26 2020.

 A LCCT terminal has been in operation since 2012.
 A six-lane under bay tunnel for auto transport linking the airport with the Naha Port boosting the utility of the intermodal facility was completed in 2011.
 This tunnel will also link a 2.6 hectare Free Trade Zone near the Airport with another 122 hectare FTZ located at Nakagusuku Bay.
 Peach, a low-cost carrier (LCC) based at Kansai International Airport in Osaka, announced that it would establish its second hub at Naha in July 2014, which would initially have flights to Osaka, Fukuoka, Ishigaki and Taipei.
 ANA Holdings, the parent company of both Peach and Vanilla Air, opened a new LCC terminal in a refurbished portion of the airport's cargo area in October 2012, and plans to open new international facilities in October 2014.